 3. Developing test cases and user acceptance testing Runbook

 4. Setting up Test Data in the test environment

 5. Training business users on how to execute Test Cases and log defects

 6. Retesting and regression testing of defects found during UAT

 An application is considered to be infallible once it passes the quality assurance test.
 However, User Acceptance Testing has an equal and major role to play.
 Quality assurance testing tests a software solution in a defined environment; which might catch any technical faults.
-User acceptance testing provides the beneficial role of certifying that the product actually works appropriately on the field.
+This testing provides the beneficial role of certifying that the product actually works appropriately on the field.
 Hence, it often has a different focus from quality assurance, as the emphasis is more towards validating business requirements than technical implementation.

-Generally, UAT is performed by business users who lack basic testing knowledge.
+Generally, UAT testing is performed by business users who lack basic testing knowledge.
 Businesses that have suffered huge losses due to post-release issues, know the significance of successful User Acceptance Testing.
 The cost of fixing defects after its release is way greater than fixing it before.
 Hence, outsourcing this process to an experienced software testing provider can help organizations to release a foolproof application to the market.

 TestingXperts, with its comprehensive QA and software testing experience, has domain SMEs capable of providing user acceptance testing solutions to the clients.
 Also, we have a specific training program for the business users for helping them in setting up the process efficiently.
 Connect with us to know more on how we can collaborate with your teams to help them build an efficient UAT testing process.

 User acceptance testing is the most crucial phase in the software development lifecycle.
 It ensures the new system or process meets the user requirements.

 UAT testing is the final phase of testing performed once the functional, system and regression testing are completed.